upen11/DSA-Coding-Solved/0038-count-and-say/NOTES.md

-In the while I have used count(String s). where s is the answer of n=2.
-Thats why while is starting from x == 3 till n.
+In the for loop I have used count(String ans). where ans is the answer of n=1.
+Thats why for is starting from x = 2 till n.
 ​
-Inside while I am storing answer in s only to give input s.
-But storing in ans to return as answer of question.
+Inside for I am storing answer in ans only to give input ans. ans will return the answer of question also.
 ​
 In count(String num) method I am simply counting the same consecutive number and then printing the character after it, but the comparison will stop after n-1 and n comparison at nth charachter.
 That's why I am appending the last character in the string later.